DinoChiesa/Apigee-Powershell-Admin/README.md

 ## Status

-This project is still in the "dream" stage.
+This project is a work-in-progress.
-Only one method has been created, as yet.

 ## Examples